digidem/digital-democracy.org/_posts/blog/2019-11-14-surveillance.md

 Everyone should concern themselves with having good data stewardship and retention policies.
 For example, do you save participant lists from your events forever?
 That’s something we wrestle with managing responsibly.
 We are experimenting with ways to talk about correlating data practices with carbon minimization and sequestration practices.
 In the same way that carbon in the atmosphere is going to kill us, data in the digital sphere has profound potential to harm us in our digital—and physical—environments as we move into the future.
 You already see this when folks are denied health care or financial services based on data secretly collected about them.

-The US Deparment tried to subpoena Dreamhost for *all* the IP addresses of people who visited the [DisruptJ20 web site](http://www.disruptj20.org/) used for organizing protests around the Trump inauguration.
+The US State Department tried to subpoena Dreamhost for *all* the IP addresses of people who visited the [DisruptJ20 web site](http://www.disruptj20.org/) used for organizing protests around the Trump inauguration.
 Luckily, Dreamhost fought and prevented the [seizure of that information](https://en.wikipedia.org/wiki/DisruptJ20#Legal_proceedings), but what would the government have done with that data on US citizens and non-citizens, and how would we ever know?

 The amazing [Daniel Kahn Gillmor (aka “dkg”)](https://www.aclu.org/news/by/daniel-kahn-gillmor/) says another way to think about this is to equate data with pesticides.
 As soon as they’re utilized, we don’t know the future harm they could cause.
 The more data we collect or let get collected, the more future harm we must imagine could be possible – so we should collectively try to generate and store as little data as possible, and think about the future risks associated with data we steward.